 An Alternative Approach

-This study was an eye opener for me, since my intuition was that a higher carb vegan diet would be ineffective for managing diabetes.
+This study was an eye-opener for me since my intuition was that a higher carb vegan diet would be less effective for managing diabetes.
 It compared a low-fat vegan diet with recommendations based on the American Diabetes Association Guidelines from 2003.